-Dan’s human rights/public law practice encompasses a wide range of areas including national security, terrorism, prison law, police powers, community care, privacy and general issues relating to fair trial rights as well as commercial/regulatory judicial review.
-He has been involved in European Court of Human Rights and Supreme Court cases on airport stops under the Terrorism Act, religious freedoms in the workplace, race discrimination in school admissions, prison law and the retention of DNA by the police.
-He has also been involved in leading cases on the treatment of detainees in Iraq.
+Dan’s practice encompasses national security, prison law, police powers, social welfare law education, discrimination, privacy, EU law and commercial/regulatory judicial review.
+He has been involved in over a dozen European Court of Human Rights and Supreme Court cases including on financial sanctions, prison segregation, interception of communications, welfare benefits, airport stops under the Terrorism Act, religious freedoms in the workplace, race discrimination in school admissions, and the retention of DNA and maintenance of databases by the police.
+He has also been involved in leading cases on the application of international law in the domestic courts.

 Dan is one of the leading barristers dealing with asset freezing and export control regimes and has appeared in many of the key domestic cases in this area.
 He appeared in the Supreme Court in Ahmed v HM Treasury and Youssef v Foreign Office, in the Court of Appeal in Maftah and Kahled v the Foreign Office and Begg v HM Treasury as well as a number of cases in the High Court.
 He also frequently advises businesses and banks dealing with sanctions regimes as well as those involved in litigation in the EU courts.

 Dan is the co-author, with Duncan Fairgrieve of ‘The Negligence Liability of Public Authorities’ (OUP, 2nd edn 2019) (first edition co-authored with Cherie Booth QC).
 He has had articles published in the OJLS, LQR and EHRLR.